Singidunum University

-Singidunum University (Универзитет Сингидунум) is a higher education institution in Belgrade, Serbia which offers undergraduate, master and doctoral academics studies in three scientific fields – social sciences and humanities; technical sciences; and natural sciences and mathematics.
-The university consists of three faculties, and has around 7,300 enrolled students as of 2018–19 school year, which makes it the largest private university in Serbia.
+Singidunum University (Универзитет Сингидунум) is a private university in Belgrade, Serbia which offers undergraduate, master and doctoral academics studies in three scientific fields – social sciences and humanities; technical sciences; and natural sciences and mathematics.
+As of 2023–24 academic year, the university consists of three faculties, has 391 academic staff and 9,330 enrolled students, which makes it the largest private university in Serbia.

 The first faculty was founded in 1999, and the University itself was established on 17 January 2005.
 The University is organized according to the principles of the Bologna Declaration (Bologna Process) education model, and it applies the European Credit Transfer System (ECTS).
 The curricula and study programmes were designed in line with respectable European universities and colleges models, whilst relying on Serbian education system best practices.

 Organization

+Faculties

+As of 2023–24 academic year, the university consists of three faculties (some of them are legally integrated):